tekeinhor/logging-my-way/posts/2024-03-23_openid_connect/index.md

 Obviously (or not 😛) we need:
 - a github project
 - a terraform code and
-- a github actions workflow
+- a Github Actions workflow

-One question remains, **how can you give your github actions workflow rights to perform operations on AWS?**
+One question remains, **how can you give your Github Actions workflow rights to perform operations on AWS?**
 If you answer IAM users, I would reply, well yes, it is fast and easy but the [good practice](https://docs.aws.amazon.com/IAM/latest/UserGuide/id.html) in term of security is to provide access to your resources through identity federation.

 The idea is to avoid having to store credentials as long-lived GitHub secrets and instead use IAM roles and short-term credentials.
 The good news is AWS supports [OpenID Connect](https://openid.net/developers/how-connect-works/).
-With OpenID Connect (OIDC), the github actions workflow requests a short-lived access token directly from the cloud provider.
+With OpenID Connect (OIDC), the Github Actions workflow requests a short-lived access token directly from the cloud provider.
 All we need to do is to configure a trust relationship, on the cloud side, that controls which workflows are able to request the access tokens.

 ## Configure your AWS